etwk/blog/content/lists/books.md

 - [ ] Ultrasociety: How 10,000 Years of War Made Humans the Greatest Cooperators on Earth
 - [ ] Men: Evolutionary and Life History (Richard G. Bribiescas)
 - [ ] The Gift (Marcel Mauss) #sociology #culture #foodthink
+- [ ] Chimpanzees, War, and History: Are Men Born to Kill?
+(R. Brian Ferguson) #challenge #must
+- Christopher Boehm
+	- [ ] Moral Origins: The Evolution of Virtue, Altruism, and Shame
+	- [ ] Hierarchy in the Forest: The Evolution of Egalitarian Behavior
+- [ ] The Gift: How the Creative Spirit Transforms the World (Lewis Hyde) #must

 ## Areas
 ### Afghanistan